Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Classification and Evaluation Framework

 \textbf{A2: Explicit association (IdP-managed namespace).} This is the most common form of web SSO today.
 SPs must establish an explicit association with each IdP that they wish to support, typically through a manual registration process that involves key exchange or the establishment of a shared secret.
 OAuth 2.0 and OpenID Connect work in this manner.

 A2 protocols provide \emph{\noidpvetting}: Any entity can implement the protocol and become an IdP, thereby facilitating deployment.

 However, A2 protocols lack \emph{\nospsponsor}: Each SP must register with each IdP with which it would like to associate.
 This typically involves a manual procedure through which the SP submits a form to establish certain parameters with the IdP, such as an application ID and a shared secret.
 Typically, a human administrator from the SP must manually submit the form, and the confirmation/approval by the IdP may or may not be automated.
-This manual process is a deployability drawback that results in SPs supporting a smaller set of IdPs, thereby raising the barrier to entry for potential SP users.
+This manual process is a deployability drawback that results in SPs supporting a smaller set of IdPs, thereby raising the barrier to entry for potential users (since they may be required to obtain a new IdP account, if their own IdP is not supported).

 \textbf{A3: Federated association (IdP-managed namespace).} This refers to schemes whereby a central authority (e.g., in OpenID Connect terminology, the \emph{federation operator}) maintains authoritative metadata as to which IdPs and SPs are part of the federation.
 Both IdPs and SPs must undergo a registration process to join the federation, but not explicitly with each other.
 Upon joining, SPs may rely on the authentication service of any IdPs that are part of the federation, without needing to manually pre-register with any of them.
 Member IdPs and SPs may be required to follow certain privacy- and security-related policies, e.g., with regards to storage of user data, or the method of authentication used.
 Different federations may be established between organizations based on some shared attributes (e.g., geographical area) or objectives (e.g., educational institutions).
 For example, CANARIE~\cite{canarie} operates a federation of research and educational institutions across Canada.